sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-process/send-slack-alerts.md

 ## Get a Slack webhook

 If you're already the admin of a Slack, visit `https://YOUR WORKSPACE NAME HERE.slack.com/services/new/incoming-webhook` and follow the steps to add the Incoming WebHooks integration, choose a channel, and save the settings.
-If you're not yet a Slack admin, [create a new workspace][12].
+If you're not yet a Slack admin, [create a new workspace][12] and then create your webhook.

 After saving, you'll see your webhook URL under Integration Settings.

 ## Create a handler

 Use sensuctl to create a handler called `slack` that pipes observation data (events) to Slack using the `sensu-slack-handler` dynamic runtime asset.
-Edit the command below to include your Slack channel and webhook URL.
+Edit the sensuctl command below to include your Slack webhook URL and the channel where you want to receive observation event data.
-For more information about customizing your Sensu slack alerts, see the asset page in [Bonsai][14].
+For more information about customizing your Slack alerts, see the [Sensu Slack Handler page in Bonsai][14].

 {{< code shell >}}
 sensuctl handler create slack \